l-ramirez-lopez/l-ramirez-lopez.github.io/README.md

 include the group

-Include github accounts of group memmbers
+Include link to github accounts of group memmbers